mikeizbicki/cmc-csci143/week_00/README.md

 1. Each of the following problems asks you to write a bash command to complete some task.
    You should submit the commands (not the output of the commands, but the actual commands) to sakai.
+   The commands must work no matter what the current working directory is (i.e., do not rely on the user having run a `cd` command previously).
    **This is the only lab task that requires that you turn anything in.**

     1. Write a 1-line command that counts the number of times the user `mizbicki` is logged in.